MicrosoftDocs/CommunityToolkit/docs/mvvm/generators/ObservableProperty.md

 # ObservableProperty attribute

 The [`ObservableProperty`](/dotnet/api/communitytoolkit.mvvm.componentmodel.ObservablePropertyAttribute) type is an attribute that allows generating observable properties from annotated fields.
 Its purpose is to greatly reduce the amount of boilerplate that is needed to define observable properties.

+> [!NOTE]
-In order to work, annotated fields need to be in a [partial class](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) with the necessary `INotifyPropertyChanged` infrastructure.
+> In order to work, annotated fields need to be in a [partial class](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) with the necessary `INotifyPropertyChanged` infrastructure.
+If the type is nested, all types in the declaration syntax tree must also be annotated as partial.
+Not doing so will result in a compile errors, as the generator will not be able to generate a different partial declaration of that type with the requested observable property.

 > **Platform APIs:** [`ObservableProperty`](/dotnet/api/communitytoolkit.mvvm.componentmodel.ObservablePropertyAttribute), [`NotifyPropertyChangedFor`](/dotnet/api/communitytoolkit.mvvm.componentmodel.NotifyPropertyChangedForAttribute), [`NotifyCanExecuteChangedFor`](/dotnet/api/communitytoolkit.mvvm.componentmodel.NotifyCanExecuteChangedForAttribute), [`NotifyDataErrorInfo`](/dotnet/api/communitytoolkit.mvvm.componentmodel.NotifyDataErrorInfoAttribute), [`NotifyPropertyChangedRecipients`](/dotnet/api/communitytoolkit.mvvm.componentmodel.NotifyPropertyChangedRecipientsAttribute), [`ICommand`](/dotnet/api/system.windows.input.icommand), [`IRelayCommand`](/dotnet/api/communitytoolkit.mvvm.input.IRelayCommand), [ObservableValidator](/dotnet/api/microsoft.toolkit.mvvm.componentmodel.ObservableValidator), [`PropertyChangedMessage<T>`](/dotnet/api/communitytoolkit.mvvm.Messaging.Messages.PropertyChangedMessage-1), [`IMessenger`](/dotnet/api/communitytoolkit.mvvm.Messaging.IMessenger)